+"May Canaan be cursed!
 May he be the lowest of servants to his relatives."

-26 Then Noah said,
+Then Noah said,

-"May the LORD, the God of Shem, be blessed,

-and may Canaan be his servant!
+"May the LORD, the God of Shem, be blessed, and may Canaan be his servant!

 May God expand the territory of Japheth!

-May Japheth share the prosperity of Shem. and may Canaan be his servant."
-28Noah lived another 350 years after the great flood.
-29He lived 950 years, and then he died.
-10 This is the account of the families of Shem, Ham, and Japheth, the three sons of Noah.
-Many children were born to them after the great flood.
-8:20 Hebrew every clean animal and every clean bird.
-9:6 Or man; Hebrew reads ha-adam.
-9:27 Hebrew May he live in the tents of Shem.
+May Japheth share the prosperity of Shem,\ and may Canaan be his servant."

+Noah lived another 350 years after the great flood.
+He lived 950 years, and then he died.